fladd/ScanSessionTool/tutorial/README.md

-# ScanSessionTool example usage tutorial
+# Scan Session Tool example usage tutorial
-Follow the instructions for an example usage of the ScanSessionTool graphical interface.
+Follow the instructions for an example usage of the Scan Session Tool graphical interface.
 The instructions will guide you through recording scan session information, saving to a scan protocol file, as well as archiving the session data.

 **General information**
 1. Download the [TestData.zip](https://github.com/fladd/ScanSessionTool/tree/master/tests/TestData.zip) folder and extract the contents locally.
 This folder contains an example dataset with Localizer, AAHeadScout, FieldMap, and TBV_Transfer scans.
 The data are organised either in separate folders per acquired sequence number (`TestData_1`) or in a single folder containing all scans  (`TestData_2`).
 Scan Session Tool can handle either data format.
 An adjusted settings file (`sst.yaml`) is also available.